theupdateframework/specification/tuf-spec.md

    METAPATH is the metadata file's path on the repository relative to the metadata base URL.

-   VERSION is listed for all roles available on the repository.
+   VERSION is listed for the top-level targets and all delegated targets roles available on the repository.

    LENGTH is the integer length in bytes of the metadata file.
 It is OPTIONAL for all roles.